reybarcelo950/air-quality-backend/README.md

 ## How to do

+#### variables on endpoint
+ - SERVER_ADDRESS route to the running backend project (default http://localhost:3000)
+ - FILE_ADDRESS csv to import, local address of the file
+ - PARAMETER parameter of the entity to load the values

 ### Import the example csv file
 ##### (note: must have a valid csv with the example structure [link](https://archive.ics.uci.edu/dataset/360/air+quality))
 ```